How technology contractors can secure general liability insurance

 - Use the “chat” feature if you’re not sure how to answer a question.
 Our questions come from our carriers, and sometimes they may seem oddly specific.
 But we have staff on hand to clear up any confusion.

 Once you’ve chosen a policy, your agent will send you documents, most likely via email.
 In order to start coverage, you’ll need to sign on the dotted line and, of course, pay the premium.
-But as we mentioned above, many policies offer payment plans so that you don’t have to plunk down the entire premium at once.
+But as we mentioned above, many policies offer payment plans so that you don’t have to pay the entire premium at once.